JamieBriggsDev/JamieBriggsDev.github.io/content/post/2025-07-esp32-flood-api/index.md

 explore how I could use this to store data.
 In this project I used it to store the SQLite3 database and could easily write to that database as well if I were to record data instead.

-The last thing I learnt was just how straightforward it is to set up a RESTful API on an ESP32-E. Using the [ESP32 WebServer](https://github.com/espressif/arduino-esp32/tree/master/libraries/WebServer) library-as seen within the [flood routes](#flood-routes) section-I was able to quickly build an API which could be used to retrieve data from the SQLite3 database.
+The last thing I learnt was just how straightforward it is to set up a REST API on an ESP32-E. Using the [ESP32 WebServer](https://github.com/espressif/arduino-esp32/tree/master/libraries/WebServer) library-as seen within the [flood routes](#flood-routes) section-I was able to quickly build an API which could be used to retrieve data from the SQLite3 database.
 While most of my use cases for the ESP32-E revolve around home automation,